Woodrow High House

-A fully-sessioned outdoor adventure residential at Woodrow will include up to four activities per day and one evening activity.
-We provide a welcoming, private lounge for your school and three meals per day, freshly prepared onsite, to keep you fuelled and happy.
-We can cater for all dietary requirements and our chefs are happy to discuss any specific requirements of your group before your stay.
+A fully-sessioned outdoor adventure residential includes up to four activities per day and one evening activity.
+We provide a private lounge for your school and three meals per day, freshly prepared onsite, to keep you fuelled and happy.
+We cater for all dietary requirements and our chefs are happy to discuss any specific requirements of your group before your stay.

 The accommodation, in typical dormitory style, offers bedrooms varying in size allowing children to share with their friends.
 Teachers stay in single or twin rooms interspersed amongst the children's rooms.
 Rooms are spread over three floors and split into four areas, with each group having their own space.
 We provide all bed linen so there is no need to bring your own.

 In the evening your group are able to access our games room complete with table tennis, football table, music and gift shop.
 From our shop you can buy a range a confectionery items as well as souvenirs.
 Alternatively, we can make up "goody bags" for your group to take home with them, including branded Woodrow items!